-If you’re a long time reader or follow me on Instagram, you might know that I just recently returned from an SLP trip to Ghana.
+If you’re a long time reader or follow me on Instagram, you might know that I just recently returned from a global volunteer trip to Ghana.

 I love travel and was thrilled to have the opportunity to combine this love with my love for speech-language pathology.
-I traveled with Smiles for Speech and the trip visited several sites including an ex-refugee camp, an ABA school, a psychiatric hospital, an inclusive school, and a pop-up community outreach clinic.
+I traveled with Smiles for Speech, a global volunteer organization and the trip visited several sites including an ex-refugee camp, an ABA school, a psychiatric hospital, an inclusive school, and a pop-up community outreach clinic.
 The trip focused primarily on working with children with cerebral palsy, autism, and other complex communication needs.
 You can read the trip description here.

 Prior to our trip, there was only a few SLPs in the entire country.
 One of the universities just graduated a class of future SLPs, however they had limited classes that were taught by SLPs and no opportunities for supervision or therapy practice.
 During our trip, we were paired with 1-3 students that we helped mentor, observe, and teach during our time.
-We partnered directly with the local university to do this which was an important part of our trip as a whole.
+We partnered directly with the local university to do this, which was an important part of our trip.

 Trips like this are best for experienced and confident clinicians, especially those who have familiarity and comfort with international travel.
-This is because you’re working with extremely vulnerable populations, many of which who have complex disabilities, and you might be the first SLP they’ve interacted with.
+This is because you’re working with extremely vulnerable populations, many of which who have complex disabilities.
+You might be the first SLP they’ve interacted with.

 This means you need to make sure you can provide competent, effective, research-based and culturally appropriate recommendations and ideas.

-Trips like this are probably not best for people in their clinical fellowship year, SLP assistants, or people who don’t have a specialty area that is specific and appropriate to the trip you’re looking into.
-Trips like this should never be used as practice or a trial run for certain therapy skills for the clinicians that go.
+Trips like this are probably not best for people in their CFY, SLP assistants, or people who don’t have a specialty area that is specific and appropriate to the trip you’re looking into.
+Trips like this should never be used as practice or a trial run for certain therapy skills.

 The most important thing when choosing an organization is to make sure you’ll be providing sustainable treatment and therapy.
 I’d recommend not investing in an organization that simply provides therapy and goes home.
-This isn’t the most effective use or your time or money and often contributes to the community seeing you, or other “outsiders”, as the only person who can help their child.
-Instead, focus on sustainable ideas like training local SLPS, schools, or families on long-term things they can do to increase speech/language skills and functional communication skills.
-It helped me to think about my role as more of a lecturer and trainer than as an SLP providing direct therapy.
+This isn’t the most effective use or your time or money and often contributes to the community seeing “outsiders” as the only ones who can help their child.
+Instead, focus on sustainable ideas like training local SLPS, schools, or families.
+Teach long-term things they can do to increase speech/language skills and functional communication skills.
+It helped me to think about my role as more of a coach than as an SLP providing direct therapy.

 You should also focus on finding a trip that is specific to a clinical strength you possess.
 For example, on my trip, we visited centers that primarily specialized in students with autism or those with complex communication needs.
 This is my favorite area of practice and even then, I read a ton of research and textbooks prior to the trip to give my skills a refresh.
 I have a lot of comfort working with high needs children so I felt I could really contribute to this trip.

 Next, consider the language spoken where you’re traveling.
-Make sure you can effectively communicate in that language and if you can’t, that a qualified interpreter will be traveling with you.
-In Ghana, the national language is English and English is widely spoken, however we still had a translator to make sure everyone could fully understand us.
+Make sure you can effectively communicate in that language.
+If you can’t, make sure that a qualified interpreter will be traveling with you.
+The national language of Ghana is English and English is widely spoken.
+We still had a translator to make sure everyone could fully understand us.

-At the bottom of this post, I’ll include a couple of links to organizations but please note that I cannot speak fully to the experience they offer and cannot recommend anything.
+At the bottom of this post, I’ll include a couple of links to global volunteer organizations.
+Please note that I cannot speak fully to the experience they offer and cannot recommend anything.
 Please do your research prior to signing up for any!